We have put together this list of eight points to consider when you name your book.

 This book is your baby.
 The title you give it will have a life of its own.
 It is the first thing a reader will notice.
-You need to think about agents and editors, plot and characters, the reader, and market trends.
+You need to think about agents, editors, plot, characters, readers, and market trends.

 - It should suit your genre.